How & Why to “Deep Water” Desert Plants

 So, now you need to make sure you’re watering to the desired depth of 1, 2, or 3 feet — but how do you do that?

+You can physically check using a soil probe.
 You simply insert the probe in soil after you’ve watered and measure how far down it goes.
-In theory, the probe will easily slide through wet soil and stop when it reaches dry soil.
+The probe should easily slide through wet soil and stop when it reaches dry soil.

 Water at the Dripline